Who can get help with health costs

 To get help if you are in Groups 1 or 2, fill in the back of your prescription form, or tell your dentist or optician when you go for dental or optical treatment.
 If you are claiming help with healthcare travel costs or for wigs and fabric supports, tell the hospital and show proof of entitlement.

-When you have filled in the form you can post it to your local Social Security/Jobs and Benefits office.
-Alternatively you can hand it in at one of those offices.
+When you have filled in the form, post it to or hand it in to your local Social Security offices /Jobs and Benefits office.

-Important: The date the claim form is received in a Social Security Agency Office is the date the Social Security Agency can consider payment from - not the date you downloaded the claim form.
+The date the claim form is received in a Social Security office/Jobs & Benefits office is the date the Department for Communities can consider payment from - not the date you downloaded the form.